An American in Paris (film): Plot

-Later, Adam humorously daydreams he is performing Gershwin's Concerto in F for Piano and Orchestra in a concert hall.
+Later Adam humorously daydreams he is performing Gershwin's Concerto in F for Piano and Orchestra in a concert hall.
 As the scene progresses, Adam is also the conductor, other musicians, and even an audience member enthusiastically applauding at the end.

-Milo rents Jerry an art studio and says she is planning an exhibition of his work in three months time.
-Jerry initially refuses the studio, but accepts on condition he will repay Milo when his work sells.
+Milo rents Jerry a lavish art studio and tells him she is planning an exhibition of his work in three months' time.
+Jerry initially refuses the studio but accepts on condition he will repay Milo when his work sells.
 After a month of courting, Jerry brings Lise to his apartment building.
-Jerry is confused when Lise takes off in the taxi in which she was waiting.
-He complains about it to Adam, who realizes that Henri and Jerry love the same girl.
+When Lise suddenly rushes off in a waiting taxi, Jerry is confused and complains to Adam, who realizes that Henri and Jerry are in love with the same girl.
 Henri and Jerry later discuss the girl they each love ('S Wonderful") without realizing it is Lise.

-That night, Jerry and Lise reunite by the Seine.
-Lise says she and Henri are to be married and going to America.
-Lise feels duty-bound to Henri for protecting her during the war.
-Jerry and Lise proclaim their love for each other before parting.
+That night, Jerry and Lise meet by the Seine.
+Lise informs him that she and Henri are to be married and will be going to America.
+Though Lise feels duty-bound to Henri for protecting her during the war, Jerry and Lise proclaim their love for each other before parting.

-A dejected Jerry invites Milo to the art students' masked ball, where they run into Henri and Lise.
+Dejected, Jerry invites Milo to the art students' masked ball, where they run into Henri and Lise.
 Jerry admits to Milo that he loves Lise.
 When Henri overhears Jerry and Lise saying goodbye, he realizes the truth.
-As Henri and Lise drive away, Jerry fantasizes through a diverse and extended dance scene with Lise, all over Paris, and set to George Gershwin's An American in Paris.
-A car horn breaks Jerry's reverie; Henri returns Lise to him.
-They embrace and walk off together as the Gershwin composition (and the film) ends.
+As Henri and Lise drive away, Jerry fantasizes through a diverse and extended dance scene with Lise all over Paris and set to George Gershwin's An American in Paris.
+A car horn breaks Jerry's reverie; Henri releases Lise from their relationship to return to Jerry, where they embrace on the staircase and leave together to Gershwin's music as the film ends.